cruxicheiros/MQTT.js/README.md

 <a name="webpack"></a>
 ### Webpack

 Just like browserify, export MQTT.js as library.
-The exported module would be `var mqtt = xxx` and it will add an object in the global space.
+The exported module would be `const mqtt = xxx` and it will add an object in the global space.
 You could also export module in other [formats (AMD/CommonJS/others)](http://webpack.github.io/docs/configuration.html#output-librarytarget) by setting **output.libraryTarget** in webpack configuration.

 ```javascript
 npm install -g webpack // install webpack